Cristiano Ronaldo 'most influential footballer' in China

 He is also, of course, one of the most successful players in history, winning the Champions League with Real and leading Portugal to Euro 2016 success. and his exploits on the pitch in 2016 brought more recognition off it.

-Ronaldo won the prestigious Ballon d'Or award for a fourth time in December, while in January he was named 'The Best FIFA Men's Player' of 2016.
+Ronaldo won the prestigious Ballon d'Or award for a fourth time in December, while in January he was named "The Best FIFA Men's Player" of 2016.

 It also helps that Ronaldo's agent, Jorge Mendes, is extremely well connected in China.
 Last year, Chinese conglomerate Fosun formed a strategic partnership with Mendes' player representation agency, Gestifute.